How do I repair my family Bible, cookbook, or other treasured item?

 For conservation treatment of your personal belongings, please seek the help of a professional conservator.

-If you live elsewhere, you can search for conservators nationwide by using an online tool provided by the American Institute for Conservation.
+Search for conservators nationwide by using an online tool provided by the American Institute for Conservation.

 Dust and insect droppings found inside and outside of books can be gently removed with a soft brush.
 Always brush away from your body.
 If you anticipate a large volume of dirt, work in a well-ventilated area or wear a dust mask.